 Electricity in French Guiana

-In French Guiana the power plugs and sockets are of type C, D and E. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In French Guiana the power plug sockets are of type C, D and E. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in French Guiana?

-In French Guiana the power plugs and sockets are of type C, D and E. Check out the following pictures.
+In French Guiana the power plug sockets are of type C, D and E. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C, D and E.